 Image via The Witches of Whitewater

 The Horan family moved to Whitewater in 1880.
-Within 4 years they were all dead.
+Within 4 years all but Nellie were dead.
 Father and Mother were the first to go.
 The majority of their money was left to their youngest daughter Agnes, who was, not surprisingly, the next to go.
 There were only two daughters left, Nellie and Annie, when the latter succumbed to the same fate as befell the others.
 Suspicion fell on Nellie when a chemical analysis revealed strychnine in her sister’s stomach.

 Nellie’s motive to be the sole recipient of her parent’s estate was clear.
 But when a witness came forward who saw Nellie purchase a quantity of strychnine just a few days prior to Annie’s death, Nellie knew the secrets of her murderous scheme were unraveling.
-Death, she decided, would be better than facing the consequences, and she consumed the remaining poison herself.
-Before the final throes carried her from this world, Nellie confessed to the poisoning of her entire family, as well as one other victim who remains unidentified to this day.
+According to news reports from the time, Nellie decided death would be better than facing the consequences and she consumed the remaining poison herself.
+Before the final throes carried her from this world, the reports say, Nellie confessed to the poisoning of her entire family, as well as one other victim who remains unidentified to this day.

 In 1889, the Morris Pratt Institute was established in Whitewater to study spiritualism.
 Residents called it the Spook Temple.
 There, spiritualists used seances, talking boards, planchettes, and other methods to pierce the veil and communicate with the dead.
 Did these conjurations leave the town full of restless spirits?

 The grave of Morris Pratt himself can be found in Hillside Cemetery.

 Legendary axe murderer and self-professed witch Mary Worth, whom some believe cursed the town, is also said to reside in a crypt there.

 Oak Grove Cemetery